 Last month we discussed keyword mapping.
 This month we would like to extend that discussion about how keywords are the driving force behind all effective internet searches.
 How you rank in Google has become critical to your company’s online success.
-During “The Science Behind Keyword Selection,” an SEO guide for digital marketers webinar, attendees learned how to claim their spot at the top of search engines.
+During “The Science Behind Keyword Selection” webinar, an SEO guide for digital marketing professionals, attendees learned how to claim their spot at the top of search engines.

-The webinar was broken down into five key elements to effective keyword selection.
+The webinar was broken down into five key elements of effective keyword selection.

 1. Competitive Intelligence

-The first step is determining your current keyword strength.
+The first step in a competitive digital marketing strategy is determining your current keyword strength.
 It’s important to look not only into your existing keywords but your keyword potential.
 The best way to do this is with a competitive analysis.
-Once you have identified who your top 3 competitors, here’s what you should look for:
+Once you have identified who your top 3 competitors are, here’s what you should look for:

 - The keywords your competitors rank for and you don’t